gambit935/gambit935/README.md

 # About Me:
-I'm pretty good at half-assing mods and googling errors.<br>Monster girls are hot and cute n stuff.<br>I've done something in C++ before and edited a file in Typescript once.
+I'm pretty good at half-assing Arma 3 & EFT mods and googling errors.<br>Monster girls are hot and cute n stuff.<br>I've done something in C++ before and edited a file in Typescript once.

 # Languages i've diddled: